UpdatedJune 9, 2023

 What is a pillar page?

-Here’s an example of a pillar page created by MZ for Boelter Blue.
-The topic is “Restaurant Marketing” and the page is divided into subtopics such as “building loyal customers” and “digital marketing."
-Each section contains a link to a blog post that expands on that topic.
+A definitive guide about custom glassware, the page is divided into subtopics such as “Beer Glass Types” and “Spirits Glasses."
+Each section contains a link to a blog post or helpful resources that expands on that topic.

 How to create a successful pillar page